Pinkshepz/Alzheimers-Class/README.md

 # Alzheimers-Class
-Demented and nondemented MRI image classification with fastai
+Demented and nondemented MRI image classification with [fastai](https://docs.fast.ai/)

 MRI image training notebook: [Colab-image](https://colab.research.google.com/drive/11snVT2nD5pEVjU41OqDAaaQxTyoHm53l?usp=sharing)

 [Medium]

+Machine learning nowadays has been developing to solve our problems from daily life to national-level issues.
+Moreover, it would be remarkable when ML can be applied to medical fields and enhance our health!

 # Respository Structure